 You can start off your day with a stop in the eastern end of the City at IKEA, the Swedish chain’s best-selling furniture store in Northern America.
 In between shopping for furniture, you can also enjoy a taste of Swedish foods (and great cinnamon buns!) in their cafeteria.

 From IKEA, you can stop and admire the sweeping views of one of America’s most well known roadways, the New Jersey Turnpike, and spectacular Newark-Elizabeth Airport, which is the fastest growing in the region.
-Drive across Center Drive from IKEA to the exciting The Outlet Collection Jersey Gardens, the state’s largest mall, and enjoy wide selection of shopping opportunities.
+Drive across Center Drive from IKEA to the exciting The Mills at Jersey Gardens, the state’s largest mall, and enjoy wide selection of shopping opportunities.
 You will revel in the bargains you will find in stores such as Saks, Brooks Brothers, Banana Republic, Old Navy, and the Gap.
 More than 20 million people visited the mall last year, and this figure continues to rise.

 Once you’ve tired of the many shopping opportunities, you can stop for a movie and some popcorn in the new AMC Movie Theatre, which has 20 screens, making it the state’s largest movie theatre.
 Its architecture is designed in the same vein as an old-fashioned movie palace.

 From the eastern side of the Mall, you will enjoy wonderful views of the Bayonne Bridge and the Newark/Elizabeth Seaport, which is one of the nation’s largest import/export facilities.